Contrast-Security-OSS/docs/content/user/vulns/ManageVulns.md

 tags: "user vulnerability management"
 -->

-Users of Contrast, depending on either their organization or application role, can manage vulnerabilities.
+Contrast users can manage vulnerabilities depending on either their organization or application role.
 Certain functions can be found either inline or in bulk by selecting any number of vulnerabilities and performing an action from the action bar.
-Go to the **Vulnerabilities** tab within a specific application to see a list of findings for that application or the main Vulnerabilities page to see a list of vulnerabilities across your portfolio.
-Delve in to view details on each one and get rid of weaknesses so your application isn't compromised.
+Go to the **Vulnerabilities** tab within a specific application to see a grid view of findings for that application or the main **Vulnerabilities** page to see a grid view of  vulnerabilities across your portfolio.
+Click on each vulnerability to see more details and learn how to get rid of weaknesses that compromise your applications' security.

 ## Filter Vulnerabilities